Liverpool visit Brighton & Hove Albion in the Premier League on Saturday aiming to get their season back on track.

 The Reds were then poor at Wolverhampton Wanderers on Monday, as the home side deservedly progressed to the fourth round of the FA Cup.

-Despite those defeats, manager Jurgen Klopp will be confident his side can regain their form in three winnable looking games they have scheduled before the initial list of 2019 Grand National runners are confirmed at the end of the month.
+Despite those defeats, manager Jurgen Klopp will be confident his side can regain their form in three winnable looking games they have scheduled before the end of the month.

 Their trip to Brighton this weekend is a good opportunity to pick up three points, although it would be foolish to underestimate Chris Hughton’s side.